Find out about Traffic Regulation Orders (TROs)

 Stage 2: Formal consultation

 - Details of the proposal will be advertised in the local press and on the website with a 21 day objection period

 - Members of the public may make a comment in support or otherwise, on the proposal advertised

-If formal objections are received they will be considered through the appropriate council procedure before it is decided how the matter will be taken forward.
-If the proposed TRO is amended to address concerns raised, in most cases the revised TRO must be re-advertised.
+If formal objections are received they will be considered through the appropriate council procedure.
+This is before it is decided how the matter will be taken forward.
+If the proposed TRO is amended to address concerns raised, in most cases, the revised TRO must be re-advertised.

 In some instances we may decide not to proceed any further with the proposal.